codefellows/seattle-code-301n24/curriculum/class-10/facilitator/README.md

 ## What might students struggle with today?

-- Understanding pagination
-- Identifying which line of code corresponds to each step of the WRRC diagram
+- There is not a lot of code to write, but understanding WHERE to put the code will be challenging

 ## Past bugs, issues or surprises...